k-kinzal/dgeni-markdown-example/docs/ng/service/$templateCache.md

 ```

 **Note:** the `script` tag containing the template does not need to be included in the `head` of
-the document, but it must be below the `ng-app` definition.
+the document, but it must be a descendent of the ($rootElement)[api/ng/service/$rootElement] (IE,
+element with ng-app attribute), otherwise the template will be ignored.

-Adding via the $templateCache service:
+Adding via the `$templateCache` service:

 ```js
 var myApp = angular.module('myApp', []);